How much are taxes on a New Construction home?

 Can I protest my tax bill after I received it?

 Once you receive your bill, it is too late to appeal for that assessment year.
 If your assessed value is changed by the township assessor, it will be published in the local newspaper in August.
 The publication begins the appeal season.
 Your first step is to contact our office.
 If we feel we are unable to adjust your assessment, you may file an appeal with the Board of Review.
 The deadline to do so is 30 days after the newspaper’s publication of the assessment values.
-Appeal forms can be obtained either at our office or online at http://www.willcountysoa.com/board-of-review/assessments-appeals-process.aspx.
+Appeal forms can be obtained online at www.willcountysoa.com.

 Click here for more information on important dates and Assessment Notices.